 Put an Item asset into play from your hand.
 At the end of your turn, if that asset is still in play, return it to your hand.

-This card’s ability now reads: “Put an Item asset that takes up fewer than 2 hand slots into play from your hand.”
+This card’s ability now reads: “Put a level 0-3 Item asset into play from your hand.”

 I'd like to see someone hide the Chicago Typewriter up their sleeve!
 Whip that bad boy out, unload on a mob of goons at your location, then after the smoke clears and your stepping over the corpses, just return it to your hand!
 Awesome card!